- President: Juanita Roushdy

 Juanita Roushdy, President

 Juanita is a full-time resident of Bremen, ME and lives just up the road from Hog Island.
 She was on the board of Audubon North Carolina and founded and was president of the Cape Fear Audubon Society in Wilmington, NC.
 During her professional career she was Senior Editor and later Director of Community Relations at the International Monetary Fund in Washington, D.C.
-She’s an active volunteer, birder, and conservationist.
+She’s an active volunteer, birder, and conservationist, and a former Hog Island camper, now full-time volunteer.

 E. John White